PacktPublishing/Minimal-CMake/ch10/part-1/README.md

 # ch10/part-1

-Show an example of loading relative to executable.
+Shows an example of loading resources relative to the executable.

 ## Visual Studio Code Debugging